TilakChad/TilakChad.github.io/index.md

 	<img src = "./include/not_believe.png">
 </p>

-You mightn't believe it, but these two lines have same width, according to OpenGL, not by us.
+You mightn't believe it, but these two lines have same width, according to OpenGL.
 And yes, they do have, in a sense.
 The reason why their width looks different, as drawn by OpenGL, is explained in GL docs.
 If del(X) >= del(Y), `width` pixels are filled along each column.
 But, since line is tilted, the total length across its normal boundaries is less than its vertical width.
-Actual experimentation is left to the readers as an exercise. :D
+Actual experimentation is left to the reader as an exercise. :D

 We will solve this problem.
 In fact, its quite easy to solve this problem.
 Even if we fixed the line width somehow, we are still left with another problem.
 It will be fine for drawing a single line, but while rendering multiple connected line using LINE_STRIP topology, we can clearly see the disconnected lines ruining our beautiful lines.